This Thermomix Lunch Ideas recipe was first published in our January 2014 ThermoFun Newsletter.

 - 250g water

-- Place onion, garlic and oil in TM bowl and chop 3 sec / speed 5.
-Scrape down and sauté 5 mins / Varoma / speed 2 / MC off.
+- Place onion, garlic and oil into TM bowl and chop 3 sec / speed 5.
+Scrape down and sauté 5 mins / Varoma / speed 1 / MC off.

-- Add lamb and a good shake of Mixed Herbs and salt & pepper.
+- Add lamb, a good shake of Mixed Herbs, salt and pepper.

-- Add tomato paste, stock and water and cook 15 mins / Varoma / speed 2 / MC off and simmering basket on top to prevent spatter.
+- Add tomato paste, stock and water and cook 15 mins / Varoma / speed 2 / Reverse / MC off, simmering basket on top to prevent spatter.

-- If you find that after 15 minutes you still have a lot of liquid use a sauce thickener (I used Tapioca 1 heaped dessert spoon in a little water to make paste) cook 3 mins / 90°C / speed 2.
+- If after 15 minutes you still have a lot of liquid use a sauce thickener (I used Tapioca 1 heaped dessert spoon in a little water to make a paste) cook 3 mins / 90°C / speed 2 / Reverse.
 If sauce is still not thick enough, using your simmering basket strain your mixture and keep the liquid to use as a gravy elsewhere).

 - Once defrosted, cut out the bottom of the pie and place in a greased muffin tin pressing around to get sides up.